AdobeDocs/commerce-admin.en/help/b2b/purchase-order-flow.md

 ---
 # Purchase Orders for Companies

 Purchase orders (POs) are a common way for companies to track and control spending.
-[Purchase Order](https://docs.magento.com/user-guide/payment/purchase-order.html) is one of the standard offline payment methods supported in Adobe Commerce and Magento Open Source.
-When B2B of Adobe Commerce is installed and [Enable Purchase Orders](account-company-manage.md#advanced-settings) is activated for a company account, all orders are automatically created as Purchase Orders (PO).
+[Purchase order](../stores-purchase/purchase-order.md) is one of the standard offline payment methods supported in Adobe Commerce and Magento Open Source.
+When B2B of Adobe Commerce is installed and [_Enable Purchase Orders_](account-company-manage.md#advanced-settings) is activated for a company account, all orders are automatically created as Purchase Orders (PO).
 Company users with the required [permissions](account-company-roles-permissions.md) can create, edit, and delete POs that they create and POs created by subordinate users.

 ## Purchase order flow